aehasan/CS125QuizPrepSpring21/week2/quizPrep.md

   System.out.println("isnt java cool");
  }
  ```
- This will do nothing.
-But this:
+ This will do nothing unless you call it like below:
  ```java
  void myFunction() {
   System.out.println("isnt java cool");
  }
  myFunction();
  ```
-This is good stuff.

  Functions can also take in arguments:
  ```java